qLb/Archibald/README.md

 ## Thanks To:

+* ThemeSpectre fot their linen theme which encouraged me to start this project
 * Themble & Eddie Machado for the Bones framework
 * HTML5 Boilerplate
 * Mono Social Icon Font